2126340634/yt-ui/packages/yt-ui/README.md

 # yt-ui

-A simple, lightweight UI library for [指尖移通 5.0 微信小程序] with Vue 3 + TypeScript.
+A simple, lightweight UI library for [zjyt 5.0] with Vue 3 + uni-app + TypeScript.

 ## ✨ Features